HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 ```

 ### -LogType
-The type of logs to display: Audit or Blocked
+The type of logs to display: Audit or Blocked.
+If not specified, All types will be displayed.

 ```yaml
 Type: String